ArrigoCoen/How-to-use-wolframscript/README.md

 ## Generating a .wls file

-Since we will manipulate Mathematica using R, we assume that we have an script in R with
+Since we will manipulate Mathematica using R, we assume that we have an script in R with the variables
 ```
 text_to_run <- "Solve[{x == y - 13, y == 4 x + 23}]"
 path_nb_file <- "/WLS_files_local"